 At the time of the evaluation, your doctor will ask questions about your health.
 Frequent or unusual infections, prolonged diarrhea and poor childhood growth are some symptoms of a possible immune deficiency.

-If an immune deficiency is suspected, a series of blood tests and vaccines may be done.
-Blood tests will show if any part of the immune system is missing or not working properly.
-Vaccines may be given to test the immune system’s response.
+If your doctor suspects an immune deficiency, a series of blood tests and vaccines may be done.
+Blood tests will show if any part of your immune system is missing or not working properly.
+Vaccines may be given to test your immune system’s response.
 In the normal immune system, antibodies against the organism in the vaccine are formed in the blood.
-If antibodies to the vaccine are not found a few weeks after the vaccine is given, an immune deficiency may exist.
+If antibodies to the vaccine are not found a few weeks after the vaccine is given, you may have an immune deficiency.